 Use evidence from investigations to construct claims and explanations about electricity, magnetism, and energy sources.
 Cultivate problem solving and critical thinking skills by applying scientific ideas to design, test, and refine solutions to problems.

 Continue to build vocabulary with an emphasis on adjectives and descriptive language.
 Reinforce authentic language skills with greater complexity and grammatical structures through conversation, storytelling, and skits.

 Gain exposure to a wide variety of perspectives in literature, deepening the idea of literature as both windows and mirrors, and practice information literacy, media literacy, and digital citizenship skills.

 Mature locomotor, non-locomotor, and specific manipulative skills (throwing, catching, striking); refine sport skills through individual, partner, and group activities; and take more of a leadership role in demonstrating teamwork, cooperation, sportsmanship, and fair play.

-Expand singing and soprano recorder abilities, perform more complex ensemble music and intricate dance numbers, be responsible for harmony parts in combined choir music, and analyze classical music at a deeper level.
+Expand singing and note reading capabilities, perform more complex ensemble music, be responsible for harmony parts in combined choir music, and analyze different genres of music at a deeper level.

 Work independently through the process of art making, challenging themselves artistically and driving the process based on their artistic knowledge and interests.